-The North Ridge Trail, now almost 25 years old, was a present to the citizens of Oak Ridge from TCWP (Tennessee Citizens for Wilderness Planning), whose members developed it, got City Council to dedicate it, and worked for federal and state designations to help protect its status.
-Over 8 miles in length and honored by the dual designations of National and State Recreation Trail, TCWP undertook to maintain the trail for public use for at least 10 years; it has now done so for over 25.
+In 1969, the North Ridge Trail was presented to the citizens of Oak Ridge by TCWP (Tennessee Citizens for Wilderness Planning), whose members developed it, got City Council to dedicate it, and worked for federal and state designations to help protect its status.
+Over 8 miles in length and honored by the dual designations of National and State Recreation Trail.
+TCWP undertook to maintain the trail for public use for at least 10 years; it has now done so for over 50.

 North Ridge Trail Builds Greenbelt Advocacy